jacebenson/cedar/docs/versioned_docs/version-2.0/builds.md

 ## Web

-The web side of Redwood is built by Vite into the `./web/dist` folder.
+The web side of Cedar is built by Vite into the `./web/dist` folder.